aws/aws-toolkit-vscode/docs/debugging-python-lambda-functions.md

     }
     ```

-3. Open `<app root>/.vscode/launch.json`, and add the following property to the configuration that you created earlier:
+3. Open `<app root>/.vscode/launch.json`, and add the following property to the `Python: Remote Attach` configuration that you created earlier:

     ```json
-    {
-        "version": "0.2.0",
-        "configurations": [
-            {
-                "name": "Python: Remote Attach",
-                // ...
     "preLaunchTask": "Debug Python Lambda Function"
-            }
-        ]
-    }
     ```

 Now you can just press `F5`, and Visual Studio Code will invoke SAM CLI and wait for the `waiting for debugger to attach...` message before attaching the debugger.